-That's when the atheist revealed himself.
-He scoffed at the lady, "God didn't bring you those groceries, I did."
+That's when the atheist jumped out, and scoffed at the lady, "God didn't bring you those groceries, I did."
 The woman answered, "Praise the Lord!
-He heard my prayer and sent the Devil to make the delivery."
+God heard my prayer, and sent the Devil to make the delivery."

 Martin Luther once described Satan as "God's ape."
 Like an organ grinder's monkey, the devil exists for the Master's purposes.
 Even Satan's rebellion plays into God's hands.
-He's the puppet on God's string.
+He is the puppet on God's string...

 Think of the cross.
-I'm sure Satan relished the pain inflicted on Jesus - the beating, the nails, the rejection.
+I'm sure Satan relished the pain he inflicted on Jesus - the beating, the nails, the rejection.
 Yet it's by His stripes we're healed.
 He was bruised for our iniquities - wounded for our transgressions.
 He was rejected so we can be accepted.
-At the cross, Satan played into God's hands.
+At the cross Satan played into God's hands.

 And here's another example of how he unwittingly serves God's purposes.

-For the last several decades, the big debate in psychology has been between nature and nurture?
+For the last several decades the debate in psychology has been over nature or nurture?

-Which is the greatest determiner of human behavior?
-Is our corruption the result of a genetic defect or can it be traced to a deficient environment?
+Which is the greater determiner of human behavior?
+Is our corruption the result of a genetic defect or a deficient environment?
 If my problem is me, I have nobody to blame but myself.
-If it's my environment, I can blame everyone and everybody.
+But if it's my environment I can blame everyone and everybody.

-This is why most people say nurture.
+This is why our culture says nurture.
 I'm a sinner because I had bad parents, or grew up on the wrong side of the tracks, or had a poor education, or evil friends, or I couldn't find a job - excuses, excuses.